 The button will allow you to edit the sounds which SlickRun plays.
 Click the button to view the Windows Control Panel.

 In the box labeled Program Events, you'll find the list of sounds SlickRun uses.
-You can set these sounds to any .WAV file you like, or to nothing.
+You can set these sounds to any .WAV file you like, or to (none) to silence the event.